theCreedo/ericjmlee-next/posts/speak-now.md

 image_link: 'https://miro.medium.com/max/1400/1*CnL-mUwNHAoOliWTZCBolA.jpeg'
 image_alt: 'close up mic'
 reading_time: 5
-description: '7 insights that inspire me to speak publicly...'
+description: 'Honestly, standing in front of a group of people and being able to relay ideas, thoughts, or concepts is so difficult, especially when there are so many distracting factors that come into play.
+Here are 7 insights that inspire me to speak publicly.'
 ---
 Public speaking is hard.